 Conditions more commonly considered to be chronic and indolent can present floridly in the acute phase.
 It can take time for a disease to evolve into its classical pattern and to decide whether it is a chronic or one-off phenomenon.
 In some cases a definitive diagnosis may never be reached.

-See also separate articles Aching Joints - Assessment, Investigations and Management in Primary Care, and Rheumatological History, Examination and Investigations.
+See also the separate articles on Aching Joints - Assessment, Investigations and Management in Primary Care and Rheumatological History, Examination and Investigations.